ibidem/mjolnir-cfs/+Docs/Mjolnir/Introduction.md

 purposes.*

-Mjölnir, pronounced "mee-uhl-neer", is an all purpose PHP module-based framework (and toolkit) primarily aimed for web development but adept at any task otherwise possible though PHP.
-Based on a (PSR-0 compatible) cascading modular class and file system, PHP traits and convention though interfaces, the framework is designed to mold itself to your use case.
+Mjölnir, pronounced "mee-uhl-neer", is an all purpose PHP module-based library (can also be considered a framework) primarily aimed for web development but adept at any task otherwise possible though PHP.
+Based on a (PSR-0 compatible) cascading modular class and file system, PHP traits and convention though interfaces, the library is designed to mold itself to your use case.
 The main design goals are, in order:

  * maintainable code
  * flexible infrastructure